Gundolf68/tstdb/README.md

 13	's'	0	0	0	1
 ```
 ### Use as database
-They are also underestimated because they are usually only used as a data set from which the keys are retrieved in sorted order.
-Yet they can be used very efficiently as a database.
+Ternary Search Trees are underestimated mainly because they are usually only used as a sorted set.
+However, they can be used very efficiently as a (simple) database.
 Let's make a little example (we wan't to store users and groups):
 ```Lua
 local TSTDB = require("tstdb")